 22. Drottningholm Palace

-Go full medieval and visit Drottingholm Palace, Sweden’s best preserved royal palace.
+Go full medieval and visit Drottningholm Palace, Sweden’s best-preserved royal palace.
 Dating back to the seventeenth century this incredible site is now home to Sweden’s genetically gifted royal family (seriously, they’re a bunch of lookers!) and a great spot to spend a couple of years marvelling at the gorgeous grounds, snapping photographs and soaking in Sweden’s history.

 23. Rooftop Tour